cloudtm/cloudtm-auto-placer/Readme.md

 * Java 1.6.x
 * Apache Web Server with PHP (optional, only if you want to see the system performance in real time plots)

+##Description

+This software package demonstrates the advantage of using the auto placer optimization to improve the system's performance.
+The main goal is to optimize the system performance by adapting the keys location to the best place.
+By doing this, it is possible to reduce the communication costs avoiding fetch the data remotely.

+The software package is configured to a read dominant workload and the data access pattern is described by 90% of the time, it chooses a key from a subset of keys (making this subset to be moved).

+At each minute, the auto-placer optimization is triggered.
+Then, it checks the local and remote keys accesses and tries to move them to a best location.

 ##How to run it

 ###Compilation